Yodha (2024 film): Plot

 Arun Katyal, son of martyred Major Surender Katyal, founder of the Yodha task force, takes up leadership of the task force after his father as he becomes an officer in the Indian Army.
 A para commando trained in land, water and air combat like the rest of the officers in the task force, he lives with his intelligence officer wife Priyamvada "Priya" Katyal and his mother, and has a sure friend and ally in fellow officer Sameer Khan.
-After a successful mission, he apologizes to Priya for disobeying commands from the intelligentsia.
+After a successful mission, he apologizes to Priya for disobeying commands from the intelligence.
 During a mission where he is unofficially assigned to the security of reputed nuclear scientist Dr. Anuj Nair, the flight gets hijacked by Lashkar-e-Taiba terrorists.
 Despite his best efforts to contain the terrorists until such time as the Yodha team, having been signaled to action, can intercept, however, he is kicked out of the plane while trying to protect Nair, whose identity is made known to the terrorists; Nair is later revealed to have been killed and his body returned to India with the flight despite the government agreeing to the terrorists' demands.
 An investigation is called on by the Indian government, with Yodha being suspended and its members scrambling to build alternate careers after Priya admits to Arun's violations despite his pleas.
 The suspension brings about a rift between them as Priya leaves Arun while taking his mother with her.
 Arun is considered a traitor by ministers and the general public.

 Some years later, Arun, who is living a quiet, dubious life, is mysteriously redirected to board a different flight while at an airport.
 Once aboard, he strongly suspects a hijack attempt and seemingly kills one Amandeep Singh who he believes is a terrorist.
 However, before he can put two and two together with the help of fellow passenger Tanya Sharma, a flying expert, and flight attendant Laila Khalid, he is suddenly sabotaged and betrayed by Laila, who reveals herself to be the prime hijacker, with her brother Ahmed on board as pilot; Amandeep was actually an Indian officer and was poisoned by Laila, and she and Khalid are part of a Kashmiri secessionist group.
 An intense combat follows, with Arun managing to overpower and kill brother and sister while Tanya assumes control of the flight, during which time news is leaked to the Pakistani media that a rogue Indian Army officer has hijacked a flight to Islamabad and is targeting the India—Pakistan Peace Summit involving the Heads of State, projecting Arun in poor light.